-In order to ensure both machine-processability and human-readability, we use the YAML format to store these data.
+In order to ensure both machine-processability and human-readability, we use the YAML format5 to store these data.
 An example can be seen in Figure 2.
+The use of YAML also gives us the necessary flexibility: if some elements are missing or if some elements are added later, the files remain syntactically correct.